 - Take the dough and separate into 15 even size rolls - pinch the dough so the seam is on the underside and place seam side down in a greased baking pan (or, 9x13 glass dish).

 - Set the dish in a warm area to rest for 20-25 minutes - rolls will rise considerably during that time.

 - After that time passes, pop them in the fully preheated oven and bake for 20-22 minutes or until lightly brown.

 - Remove from the oven and immediately brush glaze atop of each roll, sprinkle with sea salt and additional rosemary (if desired).

 - Serve warm, or enjoy after you allow to cool.

-If you try this recipe and love it, make sure to RATE the recipe and tag us on Facebook to let us know how it turned out!
+If you try this recipe and love it, make sure to RATE the recipe and leave a comment – I would love to know how they turned out for you!